marlEvalDissertation/city_of_cape_town_technical/README.md

 This project combines City of Cape Town service request data for the 2020 calendar year with level 8 H3 geospatial indexing data.
 The Bellville South service requests are then combined with time-accurate wind speed and direction data from Open-Meteo [1].
 This subsample is then anonymised according to principles of differential privacy for potential further use.
-The project includes timing, logging of times, logging of errors, validation tests against provided validation sets as well as unit tests and even integration tests.
+The project includes timing, logging of times, logging of errors, and validation tests against provided validation sets as well as unit tests and even integration tests.

 ## Prerequisites